Asafo Company Flag (Frankaa)

 If you have any information regarding this work and rights to it, please contact email@example.com

 Fante.
 Asafo Company Flag (Frankaa), early to mid-20th century.
 Textile with appliqué and embroidery, 54 x 37 1/2 in.
 (137.2 x 95.3 cm).
 Brooklyn Museum, Designated Purchase Fund, 2009.39.2.
 Creative Commons-BY (Photo: Brooklyn Museum, 2009.39.2_PS1.jpg)

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-The hoist of the flag is made of a band of beige fabric that has been folded over and sewn along the vertical edge to allow room for a pole.
+The hoist of the flag is made of a band of two different beige fabrics that have been folded over and sewn along the vertical edge to allow room for a pole.
+The lower section (~8 ¼'') of the hoist is a closed weave fabric while the upper section is an open weave fabric.
 An exterior border of fringe, consisting of two layers of cut beige fabric, is found on both the top and bottom lengths and the fly end of the flag.
-Immediately within the fringe is a single band of alternating red and beige triangular, fabric segments, which interlock to form a bi-color square pattern.
+Immediately within the fringe is a single band of alternating fabric patches with the following pattern: red square, purple triangle, red triangle, purple square, red triangle, purple triangle.

-The canton (upper left quadrant) is a Union Jack made with a patchwork of red, beige, and blue fabric pieces.
+The canton (upper left quadrant) is a Union Jack made with a patchwork of red, off-white, and blue fabric pieces.